 - Selected Data Network Name (DNN).

 - S-NSSAI of the PDU Session.
+In the LBO roaming case, the SMF selects the PCF instance based on the S-NSSAI of the VPLMN.
+In the home routed roaming case, the H-SMF selects the H-PCF instance based on the S-NSSAI of the HPLMN.

 - SUPI; the SMF selects a PCF instance based on the SUPI range the UE's SUPI belongs to or based on the results of a discovery procedure with NRF using the UE's SUPI as input for PCF discovery.